Library Hours: 12:00am to 11:45pm

 Didn't work?
 Want to try another option?
 Simply click the "Check for alternate sources" link at the top of the page to be transported to a FindText+ screen listing additional options for retrieval.

 If you arrive at the FindText+ screen from a link on a database results screen, it generally means that the text of the article is NOT available online, but that the text:

 - may be in the library building in either print or microformat;

 - may be requested from another library, at no cost to you, via our Interlibrary Loan service.

-- Library print holdings—Clicking the links will take you to the library catalog entry for the particular journal in which your article appears.
+- Try finding it in the library building — Use these links to search the library catalog and find out if the journal in which your article appears is available in print or microform in the library.
 You are able to search by either the ISSN, a unique identifier assigned to all journals, or the journal title.
 NOTE: the ISSN is a more reliable search, as multiple journals may have similar titles.

 - If EMU Library does not own — Use the Request via Interlibrary Loan link to obtain the item.
 (See Interlibrary Loan for additional information).